MENTAL HEALTH & HAPPINESS

 BOOK RECOMMENDATIONS

-Here are a selection of the mental health and happiness books I often recommend to clients and workshop attendees:
+Here are a selection of the mental health and happiness books I often recommend to clients and training participants:

 This workbook guides you through a range of exercises to help you be kinder and more supportive towards yourself.
 It’s by the self-compassion expert Kristin Neff and is a great way to learn how to challenge and overcome your self-critical inner voice.